akshayalix/BareNox/Readme.md

 # Unistallation

+- Open NoxPlayer.

 - Run "Uninstall.bat" from folder.

 - Wait for it to complete.

+- Lastly you can just delete the "NoxPlayer" folder.

+Note : You should run "Uninstall.bat" twice to completly remove "BigNox".

 # Run

 - To run normally use "RunNox.bat"

 - To run with root use "RunNox-Root.bat"

-- You can also use the desktop shortcut.

-Note : If you move the "NoxPlayer" folder somewhere else from his downloaded location, the desktop shortcut won't work.

 # Problem